Internet Protocol: Link capacity and capability

 The dynamic nature of the Internet and the diversity of its components provide no guarantee that any particular path is actually capable of, or suitable for, performing the data transmission requested.
 One of the technical constraints is the size of data packets possible on a given link.
 Facilities exist to examine the maximum transmission unit (MTU) size of the local link and Path MTU Discovery can be used for the entire intended path to the destination.

 The IPv4 internetworking layer automatically fragments a datagram into smaller units for transmission when the link MTU is exceeded.
-IP provides re-ordering of fragments received out of order.
+IP provides reordering of fragments received out of order.
 An IPv6 network does not perform fragmentation in network elements, but requires end hosts and higher-layer protocols to avoid exceeding the path MTU.

 The Transmission Control Protocol (TCP) is an example of a protocol that adjusts its segment size to be smaller than the MTU.
 The User Datagram Protocol (UDP) and ICMP disregard MTU size, thereby forcing IP to fragment oversized datagrams.